“Each farm field trip has been so well organized, educational, and fun.” Group Leader, 2017

 Educational Field Trips happen throughout the school year and summer at Bounty Farm, but mostly in our growing season months (February-November).
-We try to schedule field trips on Wednesdays, sometime between the hours of 9am-2pm, but are open to having a conversation about your group’s specific schedule.
+We try to schedule field trips on Tuesdays and Fridays, sometime between the hours of 9am-2pm, but are open to having a conversation about your group’s specific schedule.

 We will work with teachers or group leaders to determine which educational lessons best fit their particular group, based on age and current themes being covered in the classroom.
 Here are examples of common Farm Lessons: